 The Orange County Sheriff's Department has received recognition for the proficient and efficient manner in which the Property/Evidence Detail is operated.
 Credit is partially due to the use of a software program designed by the Sheriff's Department named Property/Evidence Automated Booking Information Tracking System (P.E.A.B.I.T.S.).
 This software program, with the use of bar codes and scanners, allows staff to easily scan, track and locate items as they are moved from different storage locations.

 In addition to receiving and maintaining control of these items, Property & Evidence staff has the responsibility of monitoring and arranging disposition of each item as soon as possible.
 Items are released to the lawful owner, converted to department use, donated to local charities, scheduled for destruction, or sold to the general public through online auction.

 The destruction of all narcotics, weapons, and other contraband is accomplished in accordance with all Federal, State, and County laws.
 The Orange County Sheriff's Department has not only chosen to select a method that is ecologically safe, but is beneficial to the community.

 Who notifies me if the Sheriff's Department is holding my property?

-It is the officer's responsibility to attempt to locate and notify owners.
-Generally, when property is seized as evidence or safekeeping, a receipt or business card will be left with the person it was taken from.
-This receipt or business card will contain the Sheriff's case number, and you will need this number when you contact the Sheriff's Property/Evidence Detail.
+It is the Patrol officer's responsibility to attempt to locate and notify owners.
+Generally, when property is seized as evidence or safekeeping, a receipt will be left with the person it was taken from.
+This receipt will contain the Sheriff's case number, and you will need this number when you contact the Sheriff's Property & Evidence Detail.

 What are the criteria for retrieving my property from the Property/Evidence Detail?